ExodusMovement/Nsolvejs/README.md

 }
 JNsolve.nsolveqn(f,0.5,[0,1]) = 0.73952
 ```
 The `Object`is default options and are { npoints_DNumeric : 1000, presicion : 0.001 , nstepsmax : 1000 , method : 'Newton_Rapshon' }.
-The mothods available are RegulaFalsi, bisection,fixedpoint,Newton_Raphson_Higherorder, Newton_Raphson_Higherorder.
+The mothods available are RegulaFalsi, bisection,fixedpoint,Newton_Raphson_Higherorder, Newton_Raphson.
 The rest of routines for every method are availables:

 #### `JNsolve.calculusN.RegulaFalsi(Function,Array[,Object])`
 #### `JNsolve.calculusN.bisection(Function, Array[,Object])`